-In some instances, historical data is not available for particular market risk factors for the entire look-back period, for example, complete historical data would not be available for our equity security following an initial public offering.
+In some instances, historical data is not available for particular market risk factors for the entire look-back period, for example, complete historical data may not be available for a bond issued on the primary market by a new issuer.
 In these cases, market risk managers will proxy the unavailable market risk factor data with available data for a related market risk factor.